The Color Secret That Made My Client $200k (Nobody Teaches This)

 Next, the selected color palette was applied across various platforms, starting with the website design.
 A cohesive look was designed to enhance user experience and encourage engagement.
 This included the use of primary colors for calls-to-action and secondary colors for background elements, creating visual hierarchy and guiding the visitor’s journey.
 Challenges arose during this phase as the client struggled with technological limitations on their previous platform, which made it difficult to replicate the desired color outcomes.
 An upgrade to a more flexible content management system was necessary.

 Following the website’s redesign, the client turned their focus to social media.
-Each platform has its own set of best practices, so the color strategy was tailored to fit the specific requirements of each.
+Each platform has its own set of best practices, so the colour strategy was tailored to fit the specific requirements of each.
 Consistent branding across channels was paramount, as this not only strengthened brand identity but also facilitated recognition among followers.
-The biggest challenge was ensuring that colors appeared the same across different devices, which was addressed by rigorous testing on various screens.
+The biggest challenge was ensuring that colours appeared the same across different devices, which was addressed by rigorous testing on various screens.

-Results: The Impact of Color on Sales
+Results: The Impact of Colour on Sales

 Lessons Learned: Key Takeaways for Businesses